is by no means an exhaustive or complete list. How could it possibly

 - Noted thespian,

-has delved into the world of filmmaking in the '00s with several
+has delved into the world of filmmaking in the '00s and '10s with several

-Zev Howley - Has made several documentaries on DV since early 2000s, and one short drama Sarah's Jihad.
+Zev Howley - Has made several documentaries on DV since early 2000s, and various short dramas.

 - Multi-talented figure, director, writer, producer, of features